Toloka/docs/en/template-builder/templates/copywriting.md

        "type": "data.output",
        "path": "result"
     },
-   "label": "Describe this breed of cat", "validation": {
+   "label": "Describe the product in 2-3 sentences:", "validation": {
        "type": "condition.required",
-       "hint": "enter your text\n"
+       "hint": "Write the description in the box"
     }
   }
   ```